 *** Start of the change (all new text) ***

-8.14 Key Issue #14 NWDAF-assisted application detection
+8.14 Key Issue #14: NWDAF-assisted application detection

 For Key Issue #14, Solution #46 is selected as the basis for the normative work.
 The soultion has defined the input and output parameters, and related data collection and analytics exposure procedures for generation of analytics information that can be used to dectect application by a consumer NF.